Martyn Andrews

 Martyn Andrews is a British TV executive producer, television presenter, broadcast journalist, actor and singer.
 He currently works at TRT World News in Istanbul.
-He develops and produces TV formats and documentaries, makes other freelance television and radio appearances for various media outlets and also writes for several travel websites, lifestyle publications and inflight magazines.
+He develops and produces TV formats and documentaries, makes other freelance television appearances for various media outlets and also writes for several travel websites, lifestyle publications and inflight magazines.
 His various TV contracts and personal travels have taken him to over 170 countries around the world.

 Andrews has created, authored, co-produced and hosted a range of television shows on several major networks.
 He was the cultural face of RT (Russia Today TV) presenting from their London studios for seven years with nine previously in Moscow, Russia.
-In 2020 he produced and hosted RT's mini-series “The Lowdown” debunking myths about the Coronavirus and was one of RT's main live correspondents in London covering the COVID-19 pandemic.
 He has also appeared on CNN's Connect The World, on ITV's daily chat show The Alan Titchmarsh Show and worked on programmes in series 1 and 3 in "How The Other Half Lives" for Channel 5/Spun Gold TV in London/Moscow alongside Eamonn Holmes and Ruth Langsford.
 He reported live for 2 months from the 2014 Winter Olympics and Paralympics in Sochi for RT International news and CTVam broadcast in Canada and The Eurovision Song Contest in Moscow.

 Early life

 Born Andrew Martin in Liverpool, England, at 18 years old he became a member of the "National Youth Music Theatre" of Great Britain.
 In 2000 he gained a BA (hons) Degree in Performance from Mountview Theatre School and in 2005 studied the NCTJ Journalism course at the No Sweat College London.

-Andrews first ever major television presenting opportunity was for a BBC youth special "Songs of Praise" shown to over 18 million viewers.
-Appreciating Andrew's musical talents the BBC later asked him back as a guest soloist on the live TV event "Merseyglory", staged in front of 40,000 people at Everton's Goodison Park Stadium.
+Andrews first ever major television presenting opportunity was for a BBC youth special "Songs of Praise".
+The BBC later asked him back as a guest soloist on the live TV event "Merseyglory", at Everton's Goodison Park Stadium.

 As a professional performer Andrews took lead roles in several UK and European major musicals ranging from Andrew Lloyd Webber's Starlight Express to Whistle Down the Wind before re-training and moving full-time into broadcast journalism.